UPDATE 1-Immediate crisis over, head of Ukraine's largest bank to step down

 By Pavel Polityuk

-KIEV, June 26 The chief executive of Ukraine's largest lender, PrivatBank, who was appointed after its nationalisation in December, plans to step down in the near future, the bank said on Monday.
+KIEV, June 26 (Reuters) - The chief executive of Ukraine's largest lender, PrivatBank, who was appointed after its nationalisation in December, plans to step down in the near future, the bank said on Monday.

 The announcement comes days after the government announced the bank would need a further capital injection of $1.5 billion to stay afloat.